- Torn between Ryobi and DeWalt tools?

 DeWalt cordless drills

-DeWalt has an extensive array of cordless drills, from the standard power drill to specialized drills for joists and right angles.
+DeWalt features an extensive array of cordless drills, from the standard power drill to specialized drills for joists and right angles.

-They have a selection of batteries, from 12 to 20v, as well as brushed and brushless models.
-They have a lot of options in terms of power efficiency and run-time.
+With a selection of batteries, to choose from, as well as brushed and brushless models.
+Dewalt power drills have a lot of options in terms of power efficiency and run time.

 Ryobi cordless drills

-.
-They have brushed and brushless models too, along with a portable 10-inch drill press.
+With both brushed and brushless models, Ryobi exhibits a portable 10-inch drill press.

 Dewalt wins out despite having a slightly higher initial cost.
 The battery compatibility and runtime along with cordless portability make Dewalt the better choice.